gbarrios212/scarecrow/README.md

 ### Sample Code

-Perhaps one of trickier pieces of logic to implement with these restrictions involved tile selection and board setup.
+Perhaps one of the trickier pieces of logic to implement with these restrictions involved tile selection and board setup.

 The game itself is an 800px x 400px board represented programmatically by a 2-Dimensional array of length 10 holding subarrays of length 20.
 Elements within the subarrays are labeled either 1, to represent an occupied space, or 0, to represent an unoccupied space.